ganesanluna/ADBLibrary/README.md

 CONTRIBUTIONS
 =============

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to:
+- Submit pull requests
+- Open issues
+- Suggest new keywords or enhancements

+Let’s build a powerful ADB automation ecosystem together.